 All specially set hearings are scheduled on line and set by court order.
 The order is automatically uploaded through the system and the hearing cannot be cancelled.
 DO NOT DO A NOTICE.

 Special Set Hearings cannot be cancelled without a properly filed Motion to Continue and must be set for Hearing on the UMC calendar.
 If the matter is resolved more than 24 hours prior to the hearing, you may contact the judicial assistant for instructions to submit an order disposing of the issue(s).
 If the matter is resolved less than 24 hours prior to the hearing, the moving party shall present the order at scheduled hearing time.

-Hearings which the parties believe will take 15 minutes or 30 minutes are scheduled online.
+Hearings which the parties believe will take 15 minutes (1 motion) or 30 minutes (no more than 2 motions) are scheduled online.
 Go the 15th Circuit Website and click the Online Scheduling button and follow the directions.

 NOTE: After the Order Specially Setting Hearing has been entered, any supplemental documents for the Court's review will have to be forwarded via hard copy.
 DO NOT EMAIL THE DOCUMENTS.
 Motions to continue must be set for hearing on the UMC calendar.
-Do not forward agreed orders granting a continuance unless your motion to continue has been set and heard by the Court.
+Do not forward agreed orders granting a continuance unless your motion to continue has been set for hearing and ruled on by the Court.
 The JA cannot cancel hearings.

 NOTE: If the case involves a pro se party or parties who have not elected to receive service of documents by e-service, the moving party shall provide a copy of the conformed order to the pro se party or parties.